Key takeaways:

 Missouri

-To get an electrical contractor license, applicants must hold a locally-issued license for at least six of the last eight years.
-Applicants must also pass a licensing exam and obtain at least $500,000 in liability insurance.
+To get an electrical contractor license, applicants must complete 12,000 hours of practical wiring work, or 10,000 hours with a journeyman certificate, 8,000 hours with an associate degree, or 4,000 hours with a four-year electrical engineering degree.
+They must also pass a licensing exam and carry at least $500,000 in liability insurance.

 Montana

-To gain a residential license, applicants must complete an apprenticeship program with 4,000 hours of electrical work experience and 500 hours of classroom training.
+- To gain a residential license, applicants must complete an apprenticeship program or 4,000 hours of electrical work experience and 500 hours of classroom training.
 Applicants must also pass a licensing exam.

-To receive a journeyman license, applicants must complete an apprenticeship program with 8,000 hours of electrical work experience and 500 hours of classroom training.
+- To receive a journeyman license, applicants must complete an apprenticeship program or 8,000 hours of electrical work experience and 500 hours of classroom training.
 Applicants must also pass a licensing exam.

 Nebraska

-To gain a residential journeyman license, applicants must have at least three years of work experience in the electrical trade and pass a licensing exam.
+To obtain a residential journeyman license, applicants must have at least 3 years of work experience in the electrical trade (including as a registered apprentice) and pass a licensing exam.

-To get a journeyman license, applicants must have at least four years of work experience in the electrical trade and pass a licensing exam.
+To get a journeyman license, applicants must have at least 4 years of work experience (including as a registered apprentice) in the electrical trade and pass a licensing exam.

-To receive an electrical contractor license, applicants must have either five years of experience in the electrical trade or an electrical degree from a four-year college and at least one year of experience as a journeyman.
+To receive an electrical contractor license, applicants must have either 5 years of experience in the electrical trade or an electrical degree from a 4-year college and at least 1 year of experience as a journeyman.
 Applicants will also need to pass a licensing exam.

 Nevada

 Electricians in Nevada must have a license to perform electrical work.
 However, Nevada doesn’t offer a state-wide license.
 Instead, licenses are provided through local cities within the state.
-Electricians must check with their local jurisdiction on the requirements to receive a license.
+Electricians must check with their local jurisdiction to determine the requirements for obtaining a license.

 New Hampshire